kean/Nuke/README.md

 ### Memory Cache

 A processed images which are ready to be displayed are stored in a fast in-memory cache (`Cache`).
 It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a limit which prevents it from using more than ~20% of available RAM.
 As a good citizen, `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

+### Resumable Downloads

+If the data task is terminated (either because of a failure or a cancellation) and the image was partially loaded, the next load will resume where it was left off.
+The resumable downloads are enabled by default.

+> By default resumable data is stored in an efficient memory cache.
+Future versions might include more customization.

 ### Deduplicating Requests